Pauli-type coupling between spinors and curved spacetime: U symmetry -- minimal coupling to the abelian gauge field

 which expands to

-The term proportional to $\ell$ (Eq.~(\ref{eq:ld-dirac-coupling2})) emerges from the ``Gasiorowicz term''~\cite{gasiorowicz66} in the Lagrangian~(\ref{eq:ld-dirac-regular}).
-In contrast to the Lagrangian interaction term proposed by Pauli~\cite{pauli41}, the ``Gasiorowicz term'' now entails a \emph{minimally} coupled interaction of the spin with the magnetic field $A_\alpha$ in~(\ref{eq:ld-dirac-coupling2}).
-The corresponding Euler-Lagrange field equations contain the known $\ell$-dependent Pauli-coupling term from Ref.~\cite{pauli41}:
+The last term proportional to $\ell$ emerges from the ``Gasiorowicz term''~\cite{gasiorowicz66} in the Lagrangian~(\ref{eq:ld-dirac-regular}).
+In contrast to the Lagrangian interaction term proposed by Pauli~\cite{pauli41}, the ``Gasiorowicz term'' now entails a \emph{minimally} coupled anomalous interaction of the spin with the electromagnetic field $A_\alpha$ in~(\ref{eq:ld-dirac-coupling2}).

-In this context, it is interesting to note that the experimental value of the anomalous magnetic moment of the muon of the prediction of the Standard Model exhibits a tension at a level of $3.5~\sigma$~\cite{patrigani16}.
-The anomalous correction derived here can be used to get information on the length parameter associated with the corresponding particle.